This hands-on Hobart Handler 140 review features a welder I purchased three years ago.

-While this machine will operate from any 115-volt outlet, to achieve maximum performance (rated weld thickness) you’ll need a dedicated 20-amp circuit.
+While this Hobart welder will operate from any 115-volt outlet, to achieve maximum performance (rated weld thickness) you’ll need a dedicated 20-amp circuit.
 If you’re lucky, your garage has one.
-But most, like mine, are 15-amp.
+But most, like mine, are 15 amp.

-Now, the welder will run on 15A, but with reduced output and duty cycles.
+Now, the Hobart 140 welder will run on 15A, but with reduced output and duty cycles.
 You’ll be okay with light-gauge materials, but don’t expect miracles on 1/4 inch steel.

 It’s a highly rated welder with few complaints.
-And I wouldn’t be surprised if 75% of the performance criticisms result from inadequate input power.
+It wouldn’t surprise me if 75% of the performance criticisms result from using an inadequate power source.

 On thick material, the arc performance is absolutely better running on the dedicated 20A outlet at my business.
 On 15A power, I get a nice, smooth welding arc as long as I don’t push the upper limits.